thanhtungtav4/ecommerce.io/wp-content/plugins/woo-product-filter/readme.txt

 You may help us translate the plugin into your language and get the PRO version of the plugin for free as soon as it is released.
 If this method seems to be too complicated, please send us a request and we will let you know as soon as the WooBeWoo Filter plugin will be available in your localization.

 == Changelog ==

+= 2.2.5 =
+ * Added the filtering variations by stock status
+ * Minor issues fix

 = 2.2.4 =
  * Fix for Woocommerce Loockup table regeneration